arnab-mitra/MedicalChatbot/README.md

 - Utilizes **RAG architecture** to combine retrieval of relevant documents with generative capabilities.
 - Provides precise and context-aware responses based on extensive medical knowledge.
 - Supports a variety of medical queries ranging from symptoms and conditions to treatments and medications.

-For more information about our chatbot, vector database, and embeddings, please visit the [Medical Chatbot RAG LLM GitHub Repository](https://github.com/RudrakshSJoshi/Medical_Chatbot_RAG_LLM).

 ---